davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 Here, you'll want to log in as your Microsoft identity in order to grant roles to your Service Principal identity (conceptually: you're the boss, and you set permissions for your 'employee').

 ```
-Switch-AzureMode -Name AzureResourceManager
-Add-AzureAccount # This will pop up a login dialog
+Login-AzureRmAccount # This will pop up a login dialog
 ```

 Now, you can assign roles to your Service Principal. e.g. let's give it access to one of the resource groups in our subscription.
 You can use either App ID Uri or Client ID as the value for the  `-ServicePrincipalName` parameter.

-    New-AzureRoleAssignment -ServicePrincipalName http://DavidsAADApp -RoleDefinitionName Contributor -Scope /subscriptions/9033bcf4-c3c2-4f82-9e98-1cc531f1a8a8/resourceGroups/MyResGroup
+    New-AzureRmRoleAssignment -ServicePrincipalName http://DavidsAADApp -RoleDefinitionName Contributor -Scope /subscriptions/9033bcf4-c3c2-4f82-9e98-1cc531f1a8a8/resourceGroups/MyResGroup

 Or if you want it to have access to the whole subscription, just leave out the Scope:

-    Select-AzureSubscription -SubscriptionId <subscription-id>
+    Select-AzureRmSubscription -SubscriptionId <subscription-id>
-    New-AzureRoleAssignment -ServicePrincipalName http://DavidsAADApp -RoleDefinitionName Contributor
+    New-AzureRmRoleAssignment -ServicePrincipalName http://DavidsAADApp -RoleDefinitionName Contributor

-If you run `Get-AzureRoleAssignment`, you should see the assignment.
+If you run `Get-AzureRmRoleAssignment`, you should see the assignment.

 ## Using your Service Principal account